strayr/pickupAnalyseR-data/Bass/Satellite/notes.md

 # Satellite Bass Pickups
 From a 70s?
-Teisco made 24" scale toy bass.
+Teisco made 23.5" scale toy bass.
 It's great.
+I think it's a model 66/W, styled like a 65/T

 Neck 4.90kOhm